MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 5. On the **Custom domain name** blade, in the **Custom domain name** text box, type **adatum.com** and click **Add Domain**.

-6. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name and then select **Delete** twice.
+6. On the **adatum.com** blade, review the information necessary to perform verification of the Microsoft Entra domain name and then select **Delete** twice.

     >**Note**: You will not be able to complete the validation process because you do not own the **adatum.com** DNS domain name.
 This will not prevent you from synchronizing the **adatum.com** Microsoft Entra Domain Services domain with the Microsoft Entra tenant.
 You will use for this purpose the initial DNS name of the Microsoft Entra tenant (the name ending with the **onmicrosoft.com** suffix), which you identified in the previous task.
 However, keep in mind that, as a result, the DNS domain name of the Microsoft Entra Domain Services domain and the DNS name of the Microsoft Entra tenant will differ.
 This means that Adatum users will need to use different names when signing in to the Microsoft Entra Domain Services domain and when signing in to Microsoft Entra tenant.

-#### Task 3: Create an Azure AD user with the Global Administrator role
+#### Task 3: Create an Microsoft Entra ID user with the Global Administrator role

-In this task, you will add a new Azure AD user and assign them to the Global Administrator role.
+In this task, you will add a new Microsoft Entra ID user and assign them to the Global Administrator role.

 1. On the **AdatumSync** Microsoft Entra tenant blade, in the **Manage** section, click **Users**.